 Jason Stein 30:54

-I know very few people that are making people laugh and then citing peer review literature, so I just appreciate what you're doing.
-And you're doing a great job.
-I am curious for the listeners that want to come find you.
-How do you find someone on tick tock?
+I know very few people that are making people laugh and then citing peer review literature, so I just appreciate what you’re doing.
+And you’re doing a great job.
+I am curious for the listeners that want to come to find you.
+How do you find someone on TikTok?

 You know, I don’t know that it is.
 Yeah.
 I’m pretty sure there’s, I’m pretty sure it got linked there.
 I asked my web guy to do it a few months ago.
 I don’t know if you follow through on that or not.